faultylee/ngip/REVIEW.md

 - ASG
 - IAM configuration

+Chef Solo bootstraping on EC2 with docker startup is not working at this moment.
+I plan to study more then retry this in the future, and making use of UserData on EC2 for automatic bootstraping.

 Below are the list of components which I've not prioritized to provision via code or script.
 Most of this are one time setup, though having the code is still useful for future use:

 - IAM configuration